AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 For the construction of the fluxes in the Riemann solver, the following parameters apply:

--  : this can be one of the following values:
+-  castro.riemann_solver: this can be one of the following values:

    -  0: the Colella, Glaz, & Ferguson solver.